 Get-To-Know Faculty: Group activities and faculty lunches

-Executive Committee: Julie Kennedy, Kevin Arrigo, Tony Kovscek, Roz Naylor, Peter Vitousek, David Lobell, Leif Thomas, Katie Phillips, and Richard Nevle
+Executive Committee: Kevin Arrigo, Tony Kovscek, Marshall Burke, Peter Vitousek, David Lobell, Leif Thomas, Scott Fendorf, and Richard Nevle

-Advisory Committee of the Whole: Includes faculty from three Undergraduate Schools (Humanities and Sciences, Engineering, and Earth Sciences) and the professional schools (Law, Medicine, Education and Business), so we have the best of all worlds!
+Affiliated Faculty and Lecturers: Includes faculty and lecturers from three Undergraduate Schools (Humanities and Sciences, Engineering, and Earth Sciences) and the professional schools (Law, Medicine, Education and Business), so we have the best of all worlds!
 All serve as advisors for our program.

 Yang and Yamazaki Environment and Energy Building, Room 131.
-Y2E2 is located at 473 Via Ortega (across from the parking structure and Roble field).
+Y2E2 is located at 473 Via Ortega (across from the parking structure).